 How to Use Social Media Effectively for Musicians

 If you were a musician back in the seventies or eighties, you would never have to think about the way you use the internet.
 But you’re not a musician of the past.
-You’re a musician in the twenty-first century, and the culture and expectations have changed – especially when it comes to the way bands and solo artists promote and distribute their music.
+You’re a musician in the twenty-first century, and the culture and expectations have changed – especially when it comes to the way bands and solo artists distribute and promote their music.

 In today’s increasingly digital world, the internet is immensely important to the music industry and the people who work within it.
-(After all, you’re reading a website right now, aren’t you?)
-Whether you’re dealing with music blogs, web zines, album reviews, tech reviews, downloadable files, artist interviews, promotional giveaways, festival submissions, or other aspects of the industry, the internet reigns supreme when it comes to sharing information, interacting with fans, and expressing yourself as an artist.
+Whether you’re dealing with music blogs, tiktok music videos, album reviews, tech reviews, sending your sample through email, skype artist interviews, promotional giveaways, festival submissions, or other aspects of the industry, the internet reigns supreme when it comes to sharing information, interacting with fans, and expressing yourself as an artist.

 While there isn’t necessarily a “perfect” way to present your music online, there are a few basic do’s, don’ts, and pointers you should follow if you’re a DJ, singer, rapper, or any other type of musician on social media.
-To help you get the most out of your social networking strategy, Planetary Group offers some helpful social media tips, including a list of 17 of the best social media sites for musicians.
+To help you get the most out of your social networking strategy, Planetary Group offers some helpful social media tips for musicans, including a list of 11 of the best social media sites for musicians.

 There are tons of social media platforms out there, some designed specifically with musicians in mind.
 Fortunately, you don’t have to go through the hassle of picking and choosing between them, because you should ideally make a profile on all of them (or at least as many as you can realistically spend time maintaining).